-30.2 An extended example
+30.2 An extended example of Drawing

-In the next section, we will go through a few variations of a simple graphical application.
+In this section, we will go through a few variations of a simple graphical application.
 These variations will provide a bigger example of GUI layout, but also discuss design patterns for object-oriented programming.